Interacting Scalar Fields as Dark Energy and Dark Matter in Einstein scalar Gauss Bonnet Gravity: Conclusions

 In this work, within the framework of Einstein scalar Gauss-Bonnet gravity, we explore the non-gravitational interaction between dark matter and dark energy from an action principle by considering exponential and power-law types of interaction from the point of view of particle physics.
 We choose scalar-field models for both dark matter and dark energy, with quadratic and exponential potentials, respectively.
 The scalar field with the quadratic potential behaves as cold dark matter around the minima of the potential when its mass is greater than the Hubble parameter.
 The quintessence scalar field with an exponential potential produces the late-time cosmic acceleration.
 The quintessence field is also coupled to the Gauss-Bonnet term via an arbitrary function \(f(\phi)\), whose form is constrained from gravitational wave observations, making the analysis model-independent.

-We constructed the autonomous system of equations to check the stability of the system {for two different interactions between the two dark components, and showed that both interacting models produce a stable de-Sitter solution in the later evolution of the universe.} Both models reproduce a \(\Lambda\)CDM-type behavior when the initial conditions for the GB coupling parameter and the quintessence field parameter lie below certain thresholds.
-We further test the models using two combinations of data sets, incorporating both late-time and early-time cosmological observations.
+We constructed the autonomous system of equations to check the stability of the system {for two different interactions between the two dark components, and showed that both interacting models produce a stable de-Sitter solution in the later evolution of the universe.} { Additionally, we provide a detailed discussion on the choice of initial conditions corresponding to the field variables, which is applicable to general dynamical systems.
+Such a systematic discussion on the selection of initial conditions, particularly in studies aligned with observational constraints and aimed at ensuring numerical stability without explicitly deriving the critical points, has not been thoroughly addressed in earlier works.

+Both models successfully reproduce a $\Lambda$CDM-type behavior and constrain the GB coupling parameter to lie below certain thresholds, $\Omega_{\rm GB} \lesssim 10^{-25}$ at low redshift, remaining suppressed throughout the cosmic evolution (see Figs.~\ref{fig:evo_model1_numeric} and \ref{fig:evo_model2_numeric}).} We further test the models using two combinations of data sets, incorporating both late-time and early-time cosmological observations.
 Our analysis shows that both models are consistent with current data and represent physically viable alternatives to the standard \(\Lambda\)CDM paradigm.
 Since our analysis includes high- and low-redshift observations, particularly those from the Planck observations, the Gauss–Bonnet coupling function is tightly constrained.
 Consequently, its contribution becomes negligible at low redshifts, effectively recovering General Relativity, while it may become significant in the asymptotic past due to its growth at higher redshifts in both models.
 Throughout the cosmic evolution, the interacting models closely mimic \(\Lambda\)CDM, with the scalar field's equation of state remaining in the accelerating regime, ensuring ghost-free dynamics.
-For all data sets used to constrain the model parameters, the inferred Hubble constant \(H_0\) remains close to \(70.0\) km/s/Mpc—slightly higher than the Planck estimate, but still in tension with the SH0ES measurement.
+For all data sets used to constrain the model parameters, the inferred Hubble constant \(H_0\) remains close to \(69.0\) km/s/Mpc, slightly higher than the Planck estimate, but still in tension with the SH0ES measurement.